 An Exhibit of Diversity, Community, Humanity and Environment

 Art has been my lens to focus on and investigate aspects of the world that interest me.
 When making my initial career decision, I knew what I wanted most at that time was to understand how things worked and how they were made.
 That curiosity led me to the functional art & design curriculum and the creation of objects which involved fabrication and casting Metals, also textiles, ceramics, glass, wood and the world of tools, machinery and production processes.
-My Fine Arts background from WSU in Detroit integrated Western and Asian Art and History resulting in a strong preference for Asian art principles and architecture.
+My Fine Arts background from WSU in Detroit integrated Western and Asian Art and History resulting in a strong preference for Asian art principles and architecture which eventually led to the recent creation of a Japanese Teahouse and Garden.
 My MA in Design from UC Berkeley and the California environment ecouraged exploration, a more global view of the world and more time in nature.

 From there I created 'Designer Jewelry' accessories for the fashion industry.
 This area of design brought in the emotional aspects of color and form and thoughts about the effects of my designs on the women wearing them.
 I saw my designs as balancing their inner and outer worlds.
 I began feeling my art had potential for having more of a voice in another medium and so I began painting.